ssi-118/Image-Editor/README.md

-# PixelFlow Image Editor
+# PixelEdit Image Editor

-PixelFlow is a responsive browser-based image editor built with HTML, CSS, JavaScript, Bootstrap, Bootstrap Icons, and Cropper.js.
+PixelEdit is a responsive browser-based image editor built with HTML, CSS, JavaScript, Bootstrap, Bootstrap Icons, and Cropper.js.
 It offers a clean SaaS-style interface for uploading, editing, cropping, adjusting, previewing, and exporting images directly in the browser.

 ## Features